TRISTAN-ORF/transcript_transformer/README.md

 </details>

-### impute
+### predict

-The impute function is used to obtain the predicted positions of TIS sites on a transcript.
+The predict function is used to obtain the predicted positions of TIS sites on a transcript.
 These predictions return probabilities for all nucleotide positions on the transcript, and are saved as numpy arrays.
 The code can handle the RNA sequence as input, or a list of transcripts given in a `.fa` or `.npy` format.
 Note that `.fa` and `.npy` formats are only supported for models trained on solely the transcript nucleotide sequence.

-<details><summary>impute main arguments</summary>
+<details><summary>predict main arguments</summary>

 ```
-transcript_transformer impute -h
+transcript_transformer predict -h

 positional arguments:
   input_data              RNA sequence or path to `.fa` or `.h5` file